Marriage red flags–all of us have marriage issues, but how do you know if an issue crosses the line into dangerously weird territory?

-Porn depicts sexual acts that are more degrading, and thus often more “photograph worthy”, then simply making love.
+Porn depicts sexual acts that are more degrading, and thus often more “photograph worthy”, than simply making love.
 Add that to a porn habit which is self-focused with masturbation, and many men are not interested in actual sex because it requires mutuality.
 If your husband prefers other sexual acts (or consistently “degrading” things) to intercourse, he likely has a problem with porn.

 Note: if your husband simply wants some variation in bed, there’s nothing wrong with that!
 But if a man only wants oral sex–red flag!

 Finally, the last two red flags represent a man with a seriously disturbed sexuality, which really does need a counselor (and unfortunately I’ve had several of these types, too):